maxov/virophage/apreadme.txt

          2. Each player starts with some number of energy on every cell
          3. To take an empty cell, the player must move at least one energy to that cell
          4. >= 2 players
-         5. Can choose to be multiplayer or single AI, or AI vs AI
+         5. Can choose to be multiplayer or single vs AI.
    1. What problems does it solve?
       1. Our program solves the problem of boredom or lack of entertainment.
    1. Rules?
-      1. There is a hexagonal grid with 2 different players.
+      (IF there is a hexagonal grid with 2 different players)
       2. Each player will control an army of “virophages”, or viruses that can infect other viruses.
       3. Each player will start with 7 viruses on opposite corners (northwest and southeast) of the hexagonal flat-topped grid.
       4. The objective is to eliminate all viruses of the opposing player.
-The detailed mechanisms of movement and “infection” are described in sections 3 - instructions.
+The detailed mechanisms of movement and “infection” are described in section 2 - instructions.
    1. Target market?
       1. Young or middle aged users looking for some entertainment.
    1. Primary features?